avrilcoghlan/LittleBookofRBioinformatics/src/chapter7.rst

     [1] 9

-This indicates that there is one ORF of length 9 bp in the reverse strand of sequence *s2*, that has a predicted start codon that starts at nucleotide 6 in the reverse strand sequence and a predicted stop codon that ends at nucleotide 14 in the reverse strand sequence.
+This indicates that there is one ORF of length 9 bp in the reverse strand of sequence "AAAATGCTTAAACCATTGCCC", that has a predicted start codon that starts at nucleotide 6 in the reverse strand sequence and a predicted stop codon that ends at nucleotide 14 in the reverse strand sequence.